- How to Cool Down in the Heat of the Moment

 - How to Raise a Fearless, Nature-Knowing Child

-Everyday Ayurveda’s mission is to provide readers with quality Ayurveda-related articles, everyday.
-We welcome and appreciate contributions from our quickly growing digital community and we would love to invite you to write for us.
+Everyday Ayurveda’s mission is to provide readers with quality Ayurveda-related articles—everyday.
+We welcome and appreciate contributions from our quickly growing online community, and we would love to invite you to write for us.

 Have something you want to say?
 Here’s what you need to know:

 We are always looking for high-quality content from Ayurvedic practitioners, yoga teachers or others who can provide well-informed articles founded in knowledge of Ayurveda and/or its sister sciences.

 If you are passionate about positioning yourself as an authority in this field, we definitely want to talk to you.
 While we can’t pay for your work, we can offer the opportunity to have your work published on a professional platform and touch the lives of our quickly growing digital community.

 - Word count: No minimums, but posts typically run between 250-1000 words.
 Please stay under 1000 words.
 We can also consider longer articles that are divided into a series (part 1, part 2, etc.).

 - Tone: Inclusive, accessible, and generally positive.
 Take a look around and see what we’ve previously posted.